 Study the past to understand the present.

-History is a process of discussion, interpretation and continuing revelation in both evidence and understanding.
-We expose students to Western and non-Western historical traditions while also grounding students in the history of the United States.
+History is a process of discussion, interpretation, and continuing revelation in both evidence and understanding.
+History courses expose students to Western and non-Western historical traditions while also grounding students in the United States’ past and present.
 Each course works to embody Westtown's values and mission through fostering in students a deepening sense of civic understanding, involvement, and compassionate activism.
 In addition, the lens of history is viewed through a diverse, sociological lens aiming to provide a personal connection to all students.

-- Independent research component in all upper level (11th and 12th grade) elective courses.
+- There is an Independent research component in all upper level (11th and 12th grade) elective courses.
 Students are expected to become researchers and educators of their peers.

-- Freshman course examines issues of identity, intolerance and civic activism.
+- Freshman Peace and Justice course examines issues of identity, intolerance, and civic activism.

-- Making Change project gives students a combined research experience and advocacy opportunity on an issue of the student's choosing.
+- The Peace and Justice Social Action project gives students a combined research experience and advocacy opportunity on an issue of the student's choosing.

-- The Holocaust and other examples genocide are studied in a year-long seminar.
+- The Holocaust and other genocidal acts are studied in a year-long seminar.

-- Hiroshima to 9/11 helps students to understand contemporary global issues, like the war on terror and the Palestinian-Israeli conflict, in relation to major foreign policy developments since the start of the Cold War.
+- Hiroshima to 9/11 helps students to understand contemporary global issues, such as the war on terror, the Israeli-Palestinian conflict, and more recent tensions in the Middle East.